MKM Stadium: Upgrades

 Plans have previously been prepared for the potential extension of the stadium.
 A further 4,500 seats could be added to create a second tier to the East Stand, while there is also a possibility of adding extensions to both the North Stand and the South Stand of around 2,000 seats each.
 This would make the stadium a complete two-tier bowl with an overall capacity of approximately 34,000 seats.

 Over the summer of 2007, SMC installed an LED screen in the North Stand to replace the old electronic scoreboard.
 The screen has an area of approximately 40 m^{2} (430 ft.^{2}) and displays such content as live home game feeds, match highlights, interviews, and action replays.

 In 2011, Hull City owner Assem Allam announced that he wanted to buy the stadium freehold so he could develop, as he stated, "a sports park" on the site.
 After the council refused, Allam stated "I had in mind £30m to spend on the infrastructure of the club, to increase the stadium by 10,000 and to have commercial activities around the stadium – cafeterias, shops, supermarkets – to have all this to create income for the club so that in the future it can be self-financing and not relying on me."

 Ahead of the 2013–14 season, goal-line technology was installed in the ground to abide by the new Premier League regulations.

 In February 2023, Tan Kesler, Hull City's vice chairman, announced that the club was exploring the plans that had been made during the stadium's construction to upgrade the area surrounding the ground.
 These plans included "community pitches" and "multi-dimensional sports facilities", similar to those seen at the City of Manchester Stadium in Manchester, albeit on a smaller scale.
 Kesler stated that the club would work closely with the local council to ensure that the Hull Fair would not be impacted by any upgrades, as it occupies an area of land that could be used for potential development.
 However, in September 2024, the fair's organisers deemed the early plans to upgrade the area as "unacceptable" and that they were even willing to begin a boycott in retaliation, if action was not taken to change the plans.

-On 13 April 2025, it was announced that safe standing would be introduced to the stadium, with work set to begin at the end of the 2024–25 season.
+After fixed segregation barriers between home and away fans were installed in the northeast curve of the stadium in December 2023, on 13 April 2025, it was announced that safe standing would be introduced to the stadium, with work set to begin at the end of the 2024–25 season.
 Approximately 2,700 seats were converted, with both the home and away ends affected.
-The upgrade was carried out by Ferco Seating and completed in time for the new 2025–26 campaign.
+The upgrade was carried out by Ferco Seating and completed in time for the 2025–26 campaign.